Skip to content

 The current Government of Finland has eroded employees’ security, and at the same time it has sought to remarkably increase labour flexibility to the benefit of the employers.

 The Finnish world of work is at risk of getting into a downward spiral.
-Political decisions have undermined security particularly among low- and average-income employees.
+Political decisions have undermined security particularly among low- and middle-income employees.

 JHL has three key goals for the next parliamentary term.
 The objective is to make the world of work in Finland better rather than deteriorate it.